 1. The East Neuk of Fife

-- Stay: The Shoregate in Crail, Dreel Cottage in Anstruther, The Inn At Kingsbarns, The Waterfront in Anstruther, The Tree Houses at Madeira Pittenweem, Old Course Hotel St Andrews.
+- Stay: The Shoregate hotel in Crail, the lovely Dreel Cottage in Anstruther, The Inn At Kingsbarns, The Waterfront in the heart of busy Anstruther, go glamping at The Tree Houses at Madeira Pittenweem, or for a bit of luxury, the Old Course Hotel St Andrews.

-- Eat at: posh pub grub (the steaks are amazing) at The Kinneuchar Inn, stop for fresh crab and seafood at The East Pier Smokehouse, grab a bench at The Lobster Hut at Crail, or head to The Ship Inn at Elie for dinner with a view.
+- Eat at: book early for posh pub grub (the steaks are amazing) at The Kinneuchar Inn, stop for fresh crab and seafood at The East Pier Smokehouse, grab a bench at The Lobster Hut at Crail, or head to The Ship Inn at Elie for dinner with a view of the beach.

 - Read my complete guide to the East Neuk of Fife